MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/payables-how-work-checks.md

 - **Manual Cheque**: Select this option if you have created a cheque manually and want to create a corresponding cheque ledger entry for this amount.
 By using this option, you cannot print the cheque.

 > [!NOTE]
-> To make sure that your bank only clears validated cheques and amounts, you can send them a file that contains supplier, cheque, and payment information.
+> To make sure that your bank only clears validated cheques and amounts, you can send them a file that contains vendor, cheque, and payment information.
 For more information, see [Export a Positive Pay file](finance-how-positive-pay.md).

 > [!IMPORTANT]
 > Your printer must be correctly set up with the cheque forms, and you must define which cheque layout to use.
 For more information, see [Select a Cheque Layout](finance-how-define-check-layouts.md).
 Alternatively, you can send the cheque as a PDF file, for example.

 You can print up to 10 invoices on a page for a cheque stub.
 If a cheque applies to more than 10 invoices, when you print the stub we void the cheque on the first page and print the word VOID on the cheque.
 We then print the remainder of the invoices and the total cheque amount on the second page.

-## <a name="to-pay-a-vendor-invoice-with-a-computer-check"></a>To pay a supplier invoice with a computer cheque
+## <a name="to-pay-a-vendor-invoice-with-a-computer-check"></a>To pay a vendor invoice with a computer cheque

-The following describes how to pay a supplier by cheque.
+The following describes how to pay a vendor by cheque.
 The steps are similar to refund a customer by cheque.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journals**, and then choose the related link.
 2. Fill in the payment journal lines.
 For more information, see [Record Payments and Refunds](payables-how-post-payments-refunds.md).